-The United Nations Development Programme (UNDP) organised an event that brought together innovation ecosystem stakeholders under the Job Creation Component of “Turkey Resilience Project in Response to the Syria Crisis (TRP)” implemented jointly with the Ministry of Industry and Technology with funding from the European Union (EU).
-Held in Adana in cooperation with Adana Entrepreneurship Centre, Çukurova Technocity and Çukurova University Technology Transfer Office, “Start-up Weekend for All” drew more than 300 young entrepreneurs of various ages from such cities as Adana, Mersin, Konya.
-On a 54-hour event in the company of 18 specialised mentors, participants presented their new business venture ideas in various fields.
+The United Nations Development Programme (UNDP) organized an event that brought together innovation ecosystem stakeholders under the Job Creation Component of “Turkey Resilience Project in Response to the Syria Crisis (TRP)” implemented jointly with the Ministry of Industry and Technology with funding from the European Union (EU).
+Held in Adana in cooperation with Adana Entrepreneurship Centre, Cukurova Technopark, and Cukurova University Technology Transfer Office, “Start-up Weekend for All” drew more than 300 young entrepreneurs of various ages from such cities as Adana, Mersin, Konya.
+On a 54-hour event in the company of 18 specialized mentors, participants presented their new business venture ideas in various fields.

-Through the event of 13-15 December sloganizing “Think free, be creative, develop your idea”, Turkish and Syrian youth who wished to be entrepreneurs learned how to transform creative business ideas to products and services with assistance from specialised mentors.
-Angel investors, seed capital experts, private sector representatives met with the participants to discuss digitalisation, innovation, new economy, technology entrepreneurship, creative industries and sustainable development.
+Through the event of 13-15 December sloganizing “Think free, be creative, develop your idea”, Turkish and Syrian youth who wished to be entrepreneurs learned how to transform creative business ideas to products and services with assistance from specialized mentors.
+Angel investors, seed capital experts, private sector representatives met with the participants to discuss digitalization, innovation, new economy, technology entrepreneurship, creative industries, and sustainable development.

 Entrepreneurship ecosystem met in Adana

-Comprehensive trainings were provided to participants at the event that brough together Turkish and Syrians to support entrepreneurship, foster local economic development and build a sustainable future for all.
-Held at Çukurova Technocity, the event brought together all stakeholder categories of the entrepreneurship ecosystem ranging from young entrepreneurs to angel investors, from venture capital experts to representatives of private sector and academia.
+Comprehensive trainings were provided to participants at the event that brought together Turkish and Syrians to support entrepreneurship, foster local economic development, and build a sustainable future for all.
+Held at Cukurova Technopark, the event brought together all stakeholder categories of the entrepreneurship ecosystem ranging from young entrepreneurs to angel investors, from venture capital experts to representatives of the private sector and academia.

 Ideathon of 54 hours